Micron Has More Meat Left On The Bone

 Therefore, I expect guidance to be pleasing and what actually launches the share price into its next consolidation phase, at higher prices of course.
 With demand for memory in industries which are finally taking off, such as automotive and healthcare, there won't be a drop in demand soon - at least not nearly as soon as some are predicting (read: tomorrow).

 Take Nvidia (NVDA) for example; it is seeing demand for its GPUs at all-time highs (share price, too).
-While Nvidia isn't sourcing its memory from Micron but rather the other two major sources, it affects Micron just the same.
+While Nvidia isn't solely sourcing its memory from Micron but rather the other two major sources also, it affects Micron just the same.
 With more demand pulling at other fabs, there is less supply on the market and pricing is thus reinforced or pushed higher, working into Micron's favor as it sells its chips to clients.

 Micron Is Just As Much A Buy Today As It Was Last Quarter